wjzjdas/Train-World/README.md

 -  W - Jump
 -  S - Down
 -  Enter - Enter Zen Mode (Where bullets will disappear for a limited period, watch out for the green bar on top!!!)
--  If you encounter bug with PS/2 Keyboard, it could be because your keyboard processes debounce differently than PS/2.
+-  If you encounter bugs with PS/2 Keyboard panel, it could be because your keyboard processes debounce differently than PS/2.
 Try other keyboards if avaliable.
 -  LEDR displays current level
 -  Try to avoid bullets and reach the star trigger!
 ## ENJOY!!!